 First of all: joining groups is not the worst idea ever, as long as they are relevant to your niche or business and you can get involved in fruitful discussions where your insights add value.
 This applies to any type of interaction on social media: as long as you add something valuable, you are good to go.

+Easily generate social media reports.
 Share relevant data with brands and agencies and negotiate higher rates in influencer campaigns.
-Easily build professional dashboards with real-time statistics.
+Try it for free:

 Try NapoleonCat free for 14 days.
 No credit card required.